GeneZip: Region-Aware Compression for Long Context DNA Modeling: Implementation Details

 \subsection{Pretraining Settings}

+We pretrain on GENCODE-derived human corpora at 12.8K and 128K bp context lengths.
+Each window stores the raw sequence together with a run-length encoded segmentation over the 7-region taxonomy used throughout the paper (promoter, CDS, UTR, exon, intron, near-intergenic (NIG), and distal-intergenic (DIG)).
+To reduce DNALongBench leakage, we exclude benchmark validation/test intervals from \texttt{train}/\texttt{valid} sampling and hold out \texttt{chr8}, \texttt{chr9}, and \texttt{chr10}; full construction details and corpus statistics are provided in Appendix~\ref{app:training_data_details} and Table~\ref{tab:data_stats}.

 We use a two-stage hierarchical dynamic chunking encoder with $S=2$, where each stage is implemented with two Mamba2 layers.
 The token-mixing backbone consists of 15 Mamba2 layers.
-We pretrain GeneZip with region-aware compression using a fixed region taxonomy (\textit{promoter}, \textit{CDS}, \textit{UTR}, \textit{exon}, \textit{intron}, \textit{NIG}, \textit{DIG}).
-Across both stages, we fix the global base budget to $N=32$ bp/token and use the same region-aware ratio targets over the seven regions (promoter:CDS:UTR:exon:intron:NIG:DIG $= 1:1:2:2:8:8:16$).
+We pretrain GeneZip with region-aware compression using this 7-region taxonomy.
+Across both stages, we fix the base BPT anchor to $N=32$ bp/token.
+The default GeneZip model uses the transcript-balanced region-aware ratio targets over the seven regions (promoter:CDS:UTR:exon:intron:NIG:DIG $= 1:1:2:2:8:8:16$); Appendix~\ref{app:region_ratio_ablation} studies alternative $\mu_r$ settings for task-aware allocation.
 For bounded routing, we apply a shared absolute floor across all GeneZip models with $K_{\min}^{(s)}=8$ for all stages $s$, meaning at least the top-8 tokens are kept in each routing layer.
-For the upper bound, the 70M model fits comfortably on an 80GB A100 and does not require a maximum constraint.
-In contrast, for the 636M model an upper bound is necessary, as routing can otherwise trigger CUDA out-of-memory (OOM) errors.
+The 70M model fits comfortably on an 80GB A100 and does not require a maximum constraint.
+The 636M model does require an upper bound, because unconstrained routing can trigger CUDA out-of-memory (OOM) errors.
 We therefore set $K_{\max}^{(1)}=30{,}000$ and $K_{\max}^{(2)}=10{,}000$ to prevent OOM.
 Unless otherwise noted, all stages of GeneZip models and baseline models are trained on a total budget of 100B base pairs each.
+All reported experiments except Evo2-1B can be run on a single NVIDIA A100 80GB or H100 GPU; Evo2-1B requires multi-GPU parallelism because of its model size and sharding constraints.

-\paragraph{Stage 1 (12.8K) pretraining.} We train on \texttt{gencode\_human\_12.8k} with a maximum sequence length of $12{,}800$ bp.
+\paragraph{Phase 1 (12.8K) pretraining.} We train on \texttt{gencode\_human\_12.8k} with a maximum sequence length of $12{,}800$ bp.
 We optimize with AdamW using learning rate $1\times 10^{-3}$, weight decay $0.1$, $(\beta_1,\beta_2)=(0.9,0.95)$, a linear learning-rate schedule with $500$ warmup steps, and gradient clipping to $\lVert g \rVert_2 \le 2.0$.
-We fix effective batch size as 256 and train for 100B tokens using BF16 mixed precision.
+We use per-device batch size $32$ with gradient accumulation $8$ (effective batch size $256$) and train for 100B base pairs using BF16 mixed precision.
 We evaluate using $3{,}000$ validation samples.